Dariusz-Wolontariusz/Dariusz-Wolontariusz/README.md

 <br>
 <p>
 Hello!👋<br>
-My name is Madel, originally from Poland 🇵🇱 living in Oslo 🇳🇴<br>
+Originally from Poland 🇵🇱 living in Oslo 🇳🇴<br>
 I'm a former physiotherapist whose interest in programming 👨‍💻 turned into a passion and then a profession.<br>
 I graduated from School of applied technology's bootcamp December 2022 <a href="https://www.salt.dev/" target="_blank">< /salt ></a> 🧂<br>
 Apart from programming I love sports, dancing and I'm a self-taught musician who enjoys continous learning and self-development.